Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    This will both build the binaries and install Aer.

-   Alternatively if you have a newer pip installed, or have some custom requirement you can build a python wheel manually.
+   Alternatively, if you have a newer pip installed, or have some custom requirement, you can build a Python wheel manually.

    .. code:: sh

       cd qiskit-aer
       python ./setup.py bdist_wheel

-   If you need to set a custom option during the wheel build you can refer to :ref:`aer_wheel_build_options`.
+   If you need to set a custom option during the wheel build, you can refer to :ref:`aer_wheel_build_options`.

-   After you build the python wheel it will be stored in the ``dist/`` dir in the Aer repository.
+   After you build the Python wheel, it will be stored in the ``dist/`` dir in the Aer repository.
 The exact version will depend

    .. code:: sh